What is Spectroelectrochemistry?

 ATR-SEIRAS stands for attenuated total reflectance surface-enhanced infrared absorption spectroscopy.
 It is a surface-sensitive technique similar to surface-enhanced Raman spectroscopy (SERS).

-ATR-SEIRAS uses a silicon prism with one surface coated with a thin (~ 30 nm) gold film.
-Infrared light passes through the prism and is totally internally reflected at the Au/air interface.
-At the interface, the evanescent wave excites surface plasmon polaritons at the Au/air interface.
+ATR-SEIRAS uses a silicon prism with one surface coated with a thin (~ 30 nm) metal film.
+Infrared light passes through the prism and is totally internally reflected.
+The evanescent wave excites surface plasmon polaritons at the metal/air interface.

 The increased electric field is confined to the interface, so absorption probabilities of surface molecules increase by an order of magnitude or more!